open-forest-observatory/ofo-argo/docs/admin/cluster-creation-and-resizing.md

 kubectl apply -f setup/k8s/cpu-nodegroup-labels.yaml
 ```

-This creates a NodeFeatureRule that automatically labels any node with `cpu` in its name with `workload-type: cpu`.
+This creates a NodeFeatureRule that automatically labels any node with `cpu` in its name with `feature.node.kubernetes.io/workload-type: cpu`.
 The label is applied by Node Feature Discovery (NFD) when the node joins the cluster.

 !!! important "Nodegroup naming requirement"
     When creating CPU nodegroups, ensure the nodegroup name contains `cpu` (e.g., `cpu-group`, `cpu-m3xl`) so nodes are automatically labeled.
 See [nodegroup creation](../usage/cluster-access-and-resizing.md#add-a-new-nodegroup) for details.